ankit-bhati883/WheatherApp/README.md

 # WheatherApp
 # INTRODUCTION
 Wheather App is what the title says it is.
-It Will show current wheather,humidity,pressure,windSpeed and many more according to your location.
+It Will show current wheather,humidity,pressure,windSpeed and many more according to your location.It fatches data from openweathermap.org using volley library.
+It work with Runtime Location Permission

--> Kotlin based App

--> work with Location Permission

--> Use Volley library

--> Using Api of openweathermap.org